PostgreSQL Source Code git master

 451 * XXX This is a kluge to silence escape_string_warning in our utility

 452 * programs.
-It should go away someday.
+It can go away once pre-v19 servers are out of support.

 453 */